 Whatever your handicap – you should be looking to score a minimum of 36 points (2 points per hole x 18 holes).
 If you score 36 points, then you are playing to your handicap.
 If you score less than 36, your game was below your handicap.
 If you score more, then you are playing better than your handicap.

 Anything around 43 to 45 points or more – means you are a bandit…or just improving quickly:) This is the basis for Stableford rules.

 While this may sound simple, its a great format but not used within the PGA Tour even though it would allow very aggressive golf, asking PGA Tour golfers to get the highest score possible on each hole.

 Mr Pink is an 18 Handicap Golfer and he will receive one shot per hole.

 Par 3 Example

 Mr Pink knows he should take 4 shots to complete a Par 3, as he receives one shot per hole.
 If he plays +1, he would have played 4 and get 2 points.
 If he plays 0 (i.e. par), he would have played one under his awarded shots and therefore he would get 3 points.
 If he plays a -1 (Birdie), he would have played 2 under his awarded shots and would get 4 points

 The history of Stableford scoring is a fascinating tale.
-It starts in Scotland and goes back about four centuries to the time when golf was invented.

-The Scots were always looking for new ways to make golf more interesting, so they came up with the idea of awarding points instead of strokes as a way to keep score on each hole.
+We believe it starts with Frank Stableford who was a member of Glamorganshire Golf Club before he moved to Wallasey Golf Club and refined it.
+Some claim it was in Scotland, but what is sure is that the Scots were always looking for new ways to make golf more interesting, so they came up with the idea of awarding points instead of strokes as a way to keep score on each hole.